-The total direct impact area from the T/V MARGARA Incident includes (1) the initial grounding site (Location 1, Site 146), which was not impacted by response actions, (2) impacts to the South Region (Location 2, Sites 144-145 and 147-151), (3) a deeper Central Region impacted by prop wash (off the stern of the vessel in Location 2 Figure 2 and the top left of Figure 4) and (4) the North Region (Locations 4 and 5 in Figure 2).
+The total direct impact area from the T/V MARGARA grounding includes (1) the initial grounding site (Location 1, Site 146), which was not impacted by response actions, (2) impacts to the South Region (Location 2, Sites 144-145 and 147-151), (3) a deeper Central Region impacted by prop wash (off the stern of the vessel in Location 2 Figure 2 and the top left of Figure 4) and (4) the North Region (Locations 4 and 5 in Figure 2).
 A total of approximately 6,755 m was directly impacted by response actions.
+Site 146, the area of the initial grounding, is not part of the areas that were impacted by response actions and is therefore not included in this estimate or in subsequent damage assessment.
+The additional impacts caused by rubble movement during Hurricane Dean that were reported in the Primary Restoration Plan are also not included in this estimate.
 The Trustees determined that impacts in the southern impact site, northern impact site, and central prop wash site are part of the same occurrence or series of occurrences having the same origin resulting in the substantial threat of oil discharge.